When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend. He just joined the band.”

 “That’s nice, dear, “Susan concedes.

 “Why am I always seeing you in the paper?
-My boss isn’t so keen on equal rights and protest marches, as well as all the other explosions in your life.
+My boss isn’t so keen on equal rights and protest marches, as well as all the other uproar in your life.
 He knows all about you and asked me if you’re some kind of radical.”

 Instead of arguing that it wasn’t a protest march, I try a new tact.
 “Well, I thought with your promotion you could have your own opinions at least.”